Khaled-AlAsadi/DriveTrainer/README.md

     + [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website.
     + [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
     + [PEP8](https://pep8.org/): was used to validate Python code for the website.
-    + [Django-extensions](https://django-extensions.readthedocs.io/en/latest/) was used to create a Entity-Relationship Diagram.
+    + [Miro](https://miro.com/) was used to create a Entity-Relationship Diagram and flowcharts.

 ---

 ## Features

+Please refer to the [FEATURES.md](FEATURES.md) file for all test-related documentation.

 ---